Do you want a sweet looking dog who is gentle with kids? A dog who is physically strong and protective of his family?

 The Basset Hound Beagle Mix is a low-maintenance dog, which is some good news for anyone interested in this crossbreed.
 They are moderate shedding dogs, so you’ll find it easy to clean after your pup.

-This crossbreed has a beautiful coat that needs to be brushed at least once a week.
+This crossbreed has a beautiful coat that needs to be brushed at least 2 times a week.
 This will help keep it shiny and ensure it remains in good shape.

 You also need to give your pup a bath only when necessary to avoid damaging their beautiful coat.
 Also, be sure to utilize a specially formulated dog shampoo to avoid damaging their natural skin oils.